 This model (NV352) comes complete with a pet hair tool, HEPA filter, and anti-allergy seal.
 The entire vacuum weighs in at 12.5 lbs.
 The Lift-Away part weighs significantly less, which will make cleaning all those steps quite effortless.
 It has attachments including the extendable wand you need and it’s bagless.

-This Shark is a beauty and I believe will check off all of your requirements—at about $140.
+This Shark is a beauty and I believe will check off all of your requirements—at.

 I got my first Shark vacuum in 2012 (details and confession: So Disgusting I’m Embarrassed to Tell).
 Since then, I have purchased and tested no fewer than six different models of Shark vacuums.